 site:xing.com/profile

 The site operator is always replaced by site: is defined and supplemented by the target page searched for.
-In the case of LinkedIn this is en.linkedin.com/in.
-So we are not only limiting to LinkedIn as a website, but directly to profiles located in Germany (en.) and on the criterion that only profiles (/in) are displayed and no company pages (e.g. /company) or similar.
+In the case of LinkedIn this is de.linkedin.com/in.
+So we are not only limiting to LinkedIn as a website, but directly to profiles located in Germany (de.) and on the criterion that only profiles (/in) are displayed and no company pages (e.g. /company) or similar.
 We can also narrow down to other countries using the country abbreviation.
 For example, Poland (pl.linkedin.com/in), France (fr.linkedin.com/in) or Spain (es.linkedin.com/in).
 For your target country, simply find the corresponding abbreviation of the country-specific domain extension and insert it into the operator.

 In the case of XING, this results in the searched target page xing.com/profile.
 Since XING is only active in the DACH region, we are already designed for profiles in German-speaking countries.
 We achieve the narrowing down to the profile search via /profile.